By Douglas LePre – Senior Portfolio Manager, Blanchard and Company, Inc ……

 It usually takes a trained eye to distinguish whether a coin has been artificially altered or not, so collectors in search of beautifully-toned coins should only purchase examples graded by the leading certification companies (PCGS or NGC) to ensure they’re purchasing the authentic article.

 Collecting toned coins is a great way to expand the enjoyment that coin collecting has to offer.
 I find these special works of art fascinating, gorgeous, and in some instances, worth the price.
-I suggest that everyone take the time to explore the world of toned coins, it really does create a new layer of beauty to an already amazing medium.
+I suggest that everyone takes the time to explore the world of toned coins, it really does create a new layer of beauty to an already amazing medium.

 About Douglas LePre